MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: EPEC Analysis and Solutions

-For any reward decisions $\bm{p}$ given by MSPs, MU $m$ would like to determine an optimal decision $\bm{f}_{m}^{*}$ and $\bm{B}_{m}^{*}$ to maximize its utility.
-We analyze and provide the solution for the optimal allocation of computation and communication resources as follows.
+In the lower level of EPEC, for any reward decisions $\bm{p}$ given by MSPs, MU $m$ aims to solve~\textbf{Problem~1} in~\eqref{pro1c} to determine its optimal computational and communication resource allocations, i.e., $\bm{f}_{m}^{*}$ and $\bm{B}_{m}^{*}$, to maximize its utility.
+Below, we analyze and derive the unique optimal allocation.

-\begin{myDef} If the problem is strictly concave for maximization and satisfies the following conditions, it will have a unique optimal solution~\cite{shah2017incentive}: (1)The Utility function is concave; (2) Constraints are all affine constraints; and (3) Strategy space is a compact and convex set. \end{myDef}